What is the difference between Red Sex Links, Black Sex Links, and Amberlink chickens? The main difference is the parent stock. Typically,

 process called heterosis.

 What kind of comb do they have?
-This hybrid chicken has a single comb.
+They have a large single comb with sharply defined points.

 Is this breed suitable for my backyard farm or homestead?
 Yes, sex-links are a versatile breed and are suitable for a variety of setups.
 They are generally friendly birds and produce an excellent amount of eggs per year.